-- Public auction
+- i.
+Public auction

-- Public tender for the disposal or letting of assets (including unserviceable, redundant or obsolete assets) subject to section 14 and 90 of the MFMA;
+- ii.
+Public tender for the disposal or letting of assets (including unserviceable, redundant or obsolete assets) subject to section 14 and 90 of the MFMA;

-- Transfer to another institution
+- iii.
+Transfer to another institution

-- Sale to another institution
+- iv.
+Sale to another institution

-- Letting to another institution under finance lease
+- v.
+Letting to another institution under finance lease

-- Trade-in
+- vi.
+Trade-in

-- Controlled dumping (for items that have low value or are unhygienic)
+- vii.
+Controlled dumping (for items that have low value or are unhygienic)